 EICR is short for ‘Electrical Installation Condition Report’.
 This is when a ‘competent person’ tests electrical installations like light fittings, plug sockets, fuse boxes and wiring to make sure they are safe and that there is no risk of electric shock or fire hazards.

 EICR is sometimes referred to as ‘fixed wire testing’ or a ‘landlord’s electrical safety certificate’.

 The landlord who owns the property is responsible for an EICR and ensuring that the rental property is safe for tenants to live in.

 The current law for landlords

-The laws in England for landlords and anyone who owns a rental property changed in July 2020.
+The laws in England for private landlords and anyone who owns a rental property changed in April 2021.

-Any new tenancy you create or renew after 1 July 2020 requires a valid EICR, carried out in line with the 18th edition of the Wiring Regulations.
+All rental properties now have to have a valid EICR in place, carried out in line with the 18th edition of the Wiring Regulations.

 Does this law apply to landlords with rental properties in Scotland?

 As of 2015, Scottish rental properties must have EICR inspections every five years in line with the Housing (Scotland) Act.